 In this section

 Periods of Professional Practice Placement are scheduled at regular intervals throughout the course enabling you to develop your technical imaging skills, as well as patient care and communication skills.
 In total you will complete 40 weeks of clinical experience across the duration of the programme, see schedule below.
-Elective placement in final year enables the opportunity to participate in placement abroad and participate in schemes such as Work the World which is endorsed by the Society & College of Radiographers.
+Elective placement in final year enables the opportunity to participate in optional placement schemes abroad such as ERASMUS exchange, or Work the World which is endorsed by the Society & College of Radiographers.

 YEAR 1 - Level 4